- How does this work?

 - How is this process good for everyone?

 The buyer, homeowner, and contractor or kitchen design all benefit from this process.
 When a kitchen designer or contractor refers us to a homeowner they are working with, we give them a check as a thank you for the referral.
 When we talk to the homeowner, we give them a proposal based on what they have for us.
-Usually we uninstall the cabinets for free.
+We sometimes uninstall the cabinets for free.
 In addition, we often give them a set amount or a percentage of the sale.
 So, they get cash for their old cabinets, which would have otherwise just been thrown away.
-The buyer benefits because they get a quality kitchen that they would otherwise not be able to afford.
+The buyer benefits because they get a quality kitchen they would otherwise not be able to afford.
 And all of us know that we saved something from the dump and gave a beautiful kitchen a new life.

 - How did you think of this, and how long have you been doing it?